The Short Night: Plot

-Gavin Brand, a double agent, has escaped from London's Wormwood Scrubs Prison.
+Gavin Brand, a double agent, has escaped from London's Wormwood Scrubs Prison and is headed for Russia.

 An American named Joe Bailey, brother to one of Brand's victims, is called on by the CIA to kill Brand through finding his family.
 The objective, as put by CIA chief Zelfand, is to "find the wife and kids, find the husband."
-Bailey reluctantly accepts the assignment to kill Brand and finally tracks down Brand's family to a private island near Savonlinna in Finland, where they are watched over by Hilda and Olga, two Soviet minders.
+Bailey reluctantly accepts the assignment to kill Brand and finally tracks down Brand's family to a private island near Savonlinna in Finland, where they are watched over by Soviet minders.

 Bailey and Brand's wife, Carla, develop a romance as he waits patiently for Brand to show up.
 After they consummate their love, Brand arrives and attempts to kill both Bailey and Carla, leading to her becoming trapped in a gas-styled sauna.
 Bailey rescues Carla and, with the help of a Finnish police officer, they try to stop Brand making it to the Finnish-Soviet border on a train with his kidnapped children.

+After they consummate their love, Brand arrives and is informed about the affair by the Soviet minders.
+Brand heads for the border with his wife and children, with intentions to kill his wife once they're over the Russian border.
+In the Freeman draft, Brand leaves Carla for dead in a gas sauna which Bailey rescues her from.

+With help from a Finnish police chief, they try to stop Brand making it across the border with his kidnapped children.
+In the first Lehman draft, Brand is killed.
+In the second Lehman draft, he is arrested before he can make it to Russia.
+In the Freeman draft, Brand makes it across the border, but without his children.